dsmoura/voting-session-spring-boot/README.md

 ### Please take a look at an example running on AWS EC2
 <http://54.207.40.174:8080/swagger>

+### Running this application
+Please clone this repository and run it on Maven command <code>mvn clean install</code>.

 ### Swagger OpenAPI Documentation
 Please check out the API Documentation on {URL}:{PORT}/swagger.